Byron Burgering

-Byron Burgering (born 28 November 2000) is a Dutch professional footballer who plays as a forward for Eerste Divisie club Almere City FC.
+Byron Burgering (born 28 November 2000) is a Dutch professional footballer who plays as a forward for Eerste Divisie club Almere City.

 Club career

-He made his debut for FC Eindhoven in August 2019.
-In February 2021 he signed for Miedź Legnica.
+Burgering made his debut for FC Eindhoven in August 2019.
+In February 2021, he signed for Miedź Legnica.

 On 27 April 2024, Burgering signed a two-year contract with FC Den Bosch, beginning in the 2024–25 season.

-On 20 June 2025, Burgering made a transfer from FC Den Bosch to Almere City FC, signing for 3 years with an option to extend.
+On 20 June 2025, Burgering joined Almere City, signing a three-year contract with an option to extend.